Kentz confident on standalone future after bidders walk away

 Analysts had previously suggested that Kentz might be the target of a bidding war.

 M+W Group and Amec submitted offers for Kentz earlier this year, both of which were rejected by Kentz.
-Amec's rejected offer had valued the company at about 680 million pounds compared to a market capitalisation of 561 million pounds before the offer was made public.
+Amec's rejected offer had valued the company at about 680 million pounds ($1.08 billion) compared to a market capitalization of 561 million pounds before the offer was made public.

 Kentz, a FTSE 250 company, has grown rapidly since it listed in 2008 into a diversified construction company with mining, oil and gas, and infrastructure projects around the world.